Sevenmachines “Success is easiest to protect, and hardest to reinvent.”

 "Success is stumbling from failure to failure with no loss of enthusiasm." - Winston Churchill

-The generation of code is the prominent example currently, but similar arguments could be made avout business teams, and possibly any other areas within and without technology companies.
+The generation of code is an obvious example, but similar arguments could be made about business teams, and many areas within companies.
 So, why is this bad?
 Well, its not, but its not good either.
 A rapid stream of PRs is great for rapid development, but, the cost in human reviewing is substantial, and in reality is often impossible.
-An AI may be able to review a 1000 line change reliably, can you?
-And, even with adverserial PR reviewing (a pattern of one model planning, one model building, and a different model reviewing tends to work ok), does that actually achieve what we want?
-PR reviewing has always proven one of the best ways for people on teams to learn, and for counter-arguments on implementation to be added.
-Even if you trust your AI to write great code or catch all code or security wholes (I’ve tended towards AI review + the usual humans), you are sacrificing a really effective development path for your team.
-Perhaps this is fine, but what replaces this?
+An AI may be able to review a 1000 line change reliably, or claim to do so, but could you verify such a change?
+Even with adversarial PR reviewing9, does that actually achieve what we want?
+PR reviewing has always proven one of the best ways for people on teams to learn, and for counter-arguments on implementation to be suggested10.
+Even if you trust your AI to write great code or catch all security flaws, it is sacrificing an effective development path for your team.

 The knowledge chasm